ejplatform/hyperpython/docs/contrib/chota.rst

 TODO

 This module wraps `chota.css`_ in hyperpython.
-Milligram is a minimalistic pure CSS framework that provides basic styles and under 2kb gzipped.
-It works mostly by providing better default styles for HTML elements.
-On top of that, it provides a few extra components and a simple grid system.
+Chota is a minimalistic pure CSS framework that provides basic styles and uses CSS variables for customization.
+It is under 3kb gzipped and provides a grid system and some basic components.

 .. _chota.css: https://chota.com
-.. module:: hyperpython.contrib.milligram
+.. module:: hyperpython.contrib.chota

+.. admonition:: warning

+    THIS IS A WORK IN PROGRESS

+    I kept this file here since contributing support for a new framework, specially one of those minimalistic ones such as Chota, is a great way to start contributing.

 Usage
 =====

-You can include the necessary imports in an hyperpython page by calling the ``milligram.cdn()`` function.
+You can include the necessary imports in an hyperpython page by calling the ``chota.cdn()`` function.
 This will add code to import all necessary assets from a CDN:

 .. code-block:: python

     # It acts as a drop-in replacement of hyperpython namespace.
-    from hyperpython.contrib.milligram import *
+    from hyperpython.contrib.chota import *

     page = \
         document([